Chocobozzz/PeerTube/ARCHITECTURE.md

   * A video could have more information (detailed description etc) that are not sent on other pods.
 The user who wants to see these informations has to ask its pod: user asks its pod -> user pod asks origin video pod -> origin video pod responds with the informations -> user pod responds to the user (and puts in cache the informations ?).
 We could extend this scheme with other informations
-  * Redondance: if the origin pod is down, the video is not accessible anymore (no tracker/seeds).
-We could imagine a redondance between pods that keep seeding the video
+  * Redundancy: if the origin pod is down, the video is not accessible anymore (no tracker/seeds).
+We could imagine a redundancy between pods that keep seeding the video
   * Server could transcode the video to lower qualities (cost in CPU and disk space)
   * Add subtitles to videos
   * Avoid stocking friends URL schemes (http/https)